 There is not much value in those upsells either.

-You would be much better off if you have your own website, sign-up for an affiliate program so you get your unique link.
+You would be much better off if you have your own website, and sign-up for an affiliate program so you get your unique link.
 Learn how to drive the traffic (organic and paid if you want) and get the commission.

 This way you don’t have to share the profit with anyone and you decide what product to promote, what banner to use, and so on.